-Expats moving to Albania will find a country full of natural beauty but still wrestling its Soviet past.
-While there have been positive signs of growth, Albania remains one of the poorest countries in Europe.
+Situated in Southeastern Europe on the Balkan Peninsula, Albania is blessed with pristine Adriatic and Ionian coastlines and the imposing Albanian Alps.
+Though undoubtedly beautiful, this small country is still wrestling its Soviet past and, while there have been positive signs of growth, Albania remains one of the poorest countries in Europe.

 Although it is not necessarily a popular expat destination, those who do decide to relocate to Albania speak positively of the gorgeous beaches, sunny weather and low cost of living.
 Albania is a relatively safe country, though petty crime such as pick-pocketing occurs in major cities.
 Driving in Albania can be harrowing, and road accident rates are high compared to other European countries.

 The Albanian government has been working hard to rehabilitate the country's economy and global image.
 Currently campaigning for EU accession, Albania is already a member of prominent international organisations such as the UN and NATO.